hermeshcg/queue-and-stack/README.md

-# teste-modulo
+# Queue and Stack

 Basic project to learn module to exports into another projects

-It includes a basic calculator, queue and stack
+It includes a basic queue and stack